tjoskar/angular2-labb/README.md

 pros:
 - Support of typescript out of the box
-- Kickass debugger right inside the editor (javascrip, python, php)
+- Debugger right inside the editor (javascrip, python, php)
 - Fast

 cons: